 Easterseals Eastern Pennsylvania is devoted to helping improve the lives of children with disabilities and their families.
 We offer several programs to serve the needs of children with autism and their families.

-ABA Therapy Training for parents of children with autism
+ABA Therapy Coaching for parents of children with autism

-We offer two options for parents: consultation service and a training course.
+We offer two options for parents: consultation service and a coaching program.
 The consultation is meant to help parents who are caring for a child with autism full-time during the Coronavirus epidemic.
 An Easterseals BCBA provides interventions and strategies to manage behaviors and increase engagement.

-The course provides one-on-one training in the use of Applied Behavioral Analysis techniques with a Board-Certified Behavior Analyst (BCBA) at no cost to families.
+The coaching program provides one-on-one sessions with a Board-Certified Behavior Analyst (BCBA) in the use of Applied Behavioral Analysis techniques.
 Parents and other caregivers learn about Applied Behavioral Analysis, which breaks down all behavior into three parts: antecedent, behavior and consequence.
 Parents are taught how to analyze their child’s behavior in this way and employ strategic techniques and interventions to improve communication and social interactions, develop new skills, increase appropriate behaviors and decrease inappropriate behaviors.

 Autism Diagnostic Clinics